 Step 7: Importance of macro and micronutrients for the successful growth of the Coffee plant

 There are 17 essential elements required for the successful growth of the Coffee plant.
-The nutrient deficiency can adversely affect plant growth and yield.
+Nutrient deficiency can adversely affect plant growth and yield.
 Coffee plants get carbon, hydrogen, and oxygen from the surrounding air and water and nitrogen, potassium, phosphorus, calcium, magnesium, and sulfur from the soil where they are planted.
 These nine elements are called macronutrients, and the Coffee plant needs large amounts to thrive.

 In case you missed it: Coffee Seed Germination, Conditions, Sowing Procedure